Skip to main content

 Except for the cost of liquidating these public costs and the price of inflation in Alberta, and how much building cost.
 Is any of it will be profitable is mixing words for saying wealthy people will afford it, these costs are public dollars paid the bill.
 These insurers are the death bed in the USA.
 The only reason hip replacement is so Quick in the state's cause it's public Medicare, insures or people not paying premiums on hold for the cost of the asset to aid for the life expectancy of how long the legal means could drag it on to survive for the cost of medicine.
 Unless you're in a bracket of better life quality, same neighbourhood, same work, married same education and wealth and health, you probably won't be able to pay for private care, and insurers wait for everyone for paying premiums.

 How is all public dollars going into consolidating oil and gas when every federal or global bank is fleeing it.
-How is no one talking that one tech company makes 50 billion quarterly globally and in four years, yet oil and gas in the oil sands would make in 11 years globally.
+How is no one talking that one tech company makes 50 billion quarterly globally and in four years, yet oil and gas in the oil sands would make in 11 years in tax revenue globally.
 With or without pipelines.

 The people who put the red ink for these corporation that get 1% all the bail outs and tax breaks, while the 90% pay for it seeing absolutely no results in the economy return except with the growth expected with birth and immigration.
 If that red ink went for public the economy would see a greater return in the market.
 Than these private- for profit care cost cooking books.